Mary Anne Fitzgerald: Journalism

 As an established journalist and fluent in Swahili and French, after her deportation in 1988 Fitzgerald was able to secure press assignments elsewhere in Africa with a number of newspapers.
 Already familiar with Ethiopia, she reported in January 1990 from the war zones in the north where the Tigray resistance was gradually breaking the brutal regime of Mengistu Haile Mariam, and she narrowly escaped bombs launched by the government's MiG fighters.
 Another assignment took her to Bangui in the Central African Republic to report on new game conservation initiatives and killings of poachers.
 She was then posted to Liberia to cover the First Liberian Civil War in 1990.
 She was one of the last journalists remaining in Monrovia before the final attacks and mass killings, witnessing atrocities as Charles Taylor and Prince Johnson approached the city and President Samuel Doe's armed forces tried to eliminate opposition by wiping out opposing clans.
 Scarred by this experience, she later travelled widely, and reported from parts of the francophone Sahel, Ivory Coast and Senegal, and again in Ethiopia.
 She also worked for the Financial Times, The Independent, The New York Times and The International Herald Tribune.
-In her work for Refugees International, she travelled widely from 1998–2000 and issued press releases to raise awareness of the crises affecting refugees in Eritrea, Ethiopia, Kenya, Somalia, Angola and Southern Sudan.
+In her work for Refugees International, she travelled widely from 1998 to 2000 and issued press releases to raise awareness of the crises affecting refugees in Eritrea, Ethiopia, Kenya, Somalia, Angola and Southern Sudan.